In case of an emergency, contact UK Police

 Acts of discrimination or harassment inhibit members of the University community from productively fulfilling their charge at the University.
 If you feel that you have been harassed or discriminated against, contact Equal Opportunity at (859) 257-8927 for information and assistance.

-For general information regarding our policy and procedures related to sex discrimination and Sexual Misconduct, see Interim AR 6:2 Policy and Procedures for Addressing and Resolving Allegations of Sexual Harassment Under Title IX and Other Forms of Sexual Misconduct.
+For general information regarding our policy and procedures related to sex discrimination and Sexual Misconduct, see the Office of Equal Opportunity Policy.

 Contact the Title IX Coordinator, Sarah Mudd, for specific questions and guidance.